harmony-one/h/progress/yuriy-menkov.md

+2025-02-26 Wed: Unify assets: improvements to the proxy contract V1 - one more parameter has been added to the constructor that indicates a usdc-supported legacy token (burning only).
+Also, in the _debitFrom method you can now explicitly indicate which token will be burned.
+Debugging and fixing problematic USDC (Base) bridge transactions.

+2025-02-25 Tue: Synchronized with Theo and Philip about the current version of [unify assets](https://docs.google.com/document/d/1K39LcmO8Z1AHg380HA_kU0aSPW-N3w-r4yVzJ_dxtfA) - it was decided to finalize the architecture to make it possible to do hidden legace usdc conversion without redirects to the conversion interface.
+Helped Rika with contract deployment, debugging and understanding of bridge contract structure.

 2025-02-24 Mon: [Added](https://docs.google.com/document/d/1K39LcmO8Z1AHg380HA_kU0aSPW-N3w-r4yVzJ_dxtfA) a description with screenshots and comments on the current flow of unidy bridge assets translations (for discussion with Theo and Philip).
 Layerzero V2 - research for the possibility of transferring liquidity to new contracts with V1.
 Research for bridge solutions based on liquidity pools from the Socket protocol team (suggestion from Philip).

 ---